Week of 8 March, 2021

 This International Women’s Day we can all #ChooseToChallenge and call out gender bias and inequality.

-Join us for a series of lunchtime sessions where special guests will inspire you to take initiative on the most pressing challenges facing all people, not just women, in our society.
+We hosted four lunchtime sessions where special guests spoke about the most pressing challenges facing everyone, including women, in our society.

-Issues such as food poverty, youth empowerment, and domestic violence will be addressed through storytelling and inspiration, where everyone can feel confident and empowered to #buildbackbetter.
+Issues such as youth activism; domestic abuse, mental health and resilience; food poverty; and building trust between migrants/refugees and host communities, were addressed through storytelling and inspiration, where everyone can feel confident and empowered to #buildbackbetter.

 Jasmine is a 20 year old student who grew up in Oxford and now studies Biomedical Sciences at St George’s University.
 She has taken part in various types of activism from a young age, as both of her parents have been involved in the climate justice campaign for many years.
 She and a team of young activists organised a Youth Strike for Climate protest in March of 2019, and she has since joined as one of the editors of Oxford’s Collective Conversationz magazine, where she writes about a broad range of social justice topics.